 ChatGPT reports that:

 I'm not so sure.
 US Executive Agencies (the Department of Defense, HHS, Homeland Security, Dept. of State, Immigration, the White House, Congress, the Supreme Court, etc., etc.) have all been compromised by poor leadership under an authoritarian political regime (the Trump II Administration).
 Democratic voting itself has been under threat and is too slow and indirect a process to prevent abuse.
-Indeed, the entire system seems quite ancient.
+Indeed, the entire system seems quite Anachronistic.

 No comments: